slobentanzer/causality_perspective_2023/manuscript.md

 ## Acknowledgements {.page_break_before}

-We thank Aurelien Dugourd, Philipp Schäfer, and Loan Vulliard for their helpful comments on the manuscript.
+We thank Aurelien Dugourd, Philipp Schäfer, Loan Vulliard, and Jan Lanzer for their helpful comments on the manuscript.

 ## Funding